 AEGIS accredited UK guardianship organisations, like Bright World, offer independent care and support to overseas students but with Anti-Bullying week upon us we ask the question; What can UK guardians do to help prevent bullying?

-The widely recognised Odd Socks Campaign encourages us to celebrate unique qualities in us all and helps children and young people recognise the signs of bullying.
-But with bullying still a key issue in schools what role do UK guardians play and how can we help?
+Banter features heavily in the theme this year with discussions about when banter goes too far and how do we avoid phrases like ‘it was just banter’.
+By raising awareness the Anti-Bullying Alliance helps children and young people recognise the signs of bullying, but with bullying still a key issue in schools what role do UK guardians play and how can we help?